-The ADwin-X-A20 is a real-time data acquisition and control system that offers high performance and numerous interfaces in a compact, robust metal housing, suitable for installation in a control cabinet or as a portable device.
+The ADwin-X-A20 is the newest member of the ADwin Real-Time systems family.
+It is a real-time data acquisition and control system that offers high performance and numerous interfaces in a compact, robust metal housing, suitable for installation in a control cabinet or as a portable device.
+Like all ADwin systems, it executes a fast, robust, and flexible Real-Time code.

 A high performance, 666 MHz dual-core XILINX ZYNQ™ processor, similar to the ADwin-Pro II, provides extensive real-time computing power for programs developed with ADbasic or from a Simulink model (ADsim).
 A GB Ethernet interface allows high-speed communication between the local processor and an external PC or workstation.